vijay9237865/ISL_Final_Project/README.md

-# ⚠️ Caution: it gonna take time to run, Please be patient
+# ⚠️ Caution: it gonna take time to run since it has to render all 60000 images

 # OBJECT DETECTION USING DEEP LEARNING MODEL